awez/amirrajan.github.com/a-dark-room/index.md

 **The History**

 A Dark Room for iOS is an official release of the web based version of the game.
 I worked closely with Michael Townsend to ensure the spirit of the game is captured in a mobile medium.
-After [quiting my 9-5 job](/meta/2013/07/14/rebooting-life/), this was my first attempt at making something on my own...in delivering software that people enjoy using (as opposed to being just a cog in a corporation).
+After [quitting my 9-5 job](/meta/2013/07/14/rebooting-life/), this was my first attempt at making something on my own...in delivering software that people enjoy using (as opposed to being just a cog in a corporation).

 I came across A Dark Room, June 2013 on Twitter.
 After playing the game, I knew that this was something important.
 A work of art.
 That very same day I contacted Michael Townsend about building a mobile version of this game.
 Michael, being the awesome dude he is, replied the same day.